 Check for Rot: Inspect stakes periodically for signs of softening, discoloration, or fungal growth, particularly at ground level.

 Replace or Repair: If you notice a stake starting to weaken, replace it promptly to prevent damage to supported structures or plants.
+When supporting young trees, combining stakes with these 450mm corflute guards helps protect both the tree and stake from weather exposure while reducing moisture accumulation around the stake base.

 Reapply Coatings: Refresh protective coatings like sealants or tar every few years to maintain effectiveness.